luastan/tricks-content/1-web/3-tech/spring.md

 #### Steps to use:

-- Referring to what was proposed by UUUUnotfound, you can use placeholders to bring out data in the URL path when the target sends an external http request
+- Referring to what was proposed by _UUUUnotfound_, you can use placeholders to bring out data in the URL path when the target sends an external http request

 1. Find the property name you want to get
    - GET requests the `/env` or `/actuator/envinterface` of the target website, search for ******keywords, and find the attribute name corresponding to the attribute value masked by the asterisk * to be obtained.